bluemania/wow_auctions/README.md

 * `-v` or `-vv` is useful for debugging purposes
 * `-b` is used to seek a refresh of Booty Bay data; it is recommended to seek an update at least once every day or so.
 * `-h` for help on additional flags and functionality that may be available

+If the run has been successful, you should see some tabular information printed in the console.
+This will include information about what items to make and expected profits for feasible selling items.

+You should see Auctioneer data has been changed, so that (feasible) sell prices and thresholds for buying using snatch have been set.

 ## Tests and tooling